 Does Pricing Carbon Mitigate Climate Change?
 Firm-Level Evidence from the European Union Emissions Trading Scheme

 In theory, market-based regulatory instruments correct market failures at least cost.
 However, evidence on their efficacy remains scarce.
-Using administrative data, we estimate that the EU ETS – the world’s first and largest market-based climate policy – induced regulated firms to reduce carbon dioxide emissions by 8-12% compared to unregulated firms, a necessary condition for climate change mitigation.
+Using administrative data, we estimate that, on average, the EU ETS -- the world's first and largest market-based climate policy -- induced regulated manufacturing firms to reduce carbon dioxide emissions by 14-16% with no detectable contractions in economic activity.
 We find no evidence of outsourcing to unregulated firms or markets; instead firms made targeted investments, reducing the emissions intensity of production.
-These findings suggest that the EU ETS induced global emissions reductions, a necessary and sufficient condition for mitigating climate change.
+These results indicate that the EU ETS induced global emissions reductions, a necessary and sufficient condition for mitigating climate change.
+We show that the absence of any negative economic effects can be rationalized in a model where inattentive firms under-invest in energy-saving capital prior to regulation.
+Guided by the predictions of this model, we classify firms with low initial productivity or high energy intensity as potentially inattentive.
+We estimate larger reductions in emissions and increases in economic activity for those firms, consistent with regulation-induced cost savings or efficiency increases.

 Suggested Citation: Suggested Citation